 Performance Measure (PM) Definition Target Current 2011/2012 PM1 Volume Number of complaints received 196 PM 2 Intake Average number of days from complaint receipt, to the date the complaint was assigned to an investigator.
 5 days 5 PM 3 Intake & Investigation Average number of days from complaint receipt to closure of the investigation process.
 (Does not include cases sent to the AG or other forms of formal discipline.)
 90 days 265 PM 4 Formal Discipline Average number of days to complete the entire enforcement process for cases resulting in formal discipline.
 (Includes intake, investigation and prosecution by AG.)
-540 days 1075 PM 5 Costs Average costs of intake and investigation for complaints not resulting in formal discipline.
+540 days 1,075 PM 5 Costs Average costs of intake and investigation for complaints not resulting in formal discipline.
 PM 6 Customer Satisfaction Consumer satisfaction with the service received during the enforcement process.
-85% Satisfaction 57 PM 7 Probation - Initial Contact Average number of days from monitor assignment, to the date the monitor first makes contact with the probationer.
+85% Satisfaction 57% PM 7 Probation - Initial Contact Average number of days from monitor assignment, to the date the monitor first makes contact with the probationer.
 14 days 3 PM 8 Probation Violation Average number of days from time a violation is reported against a probationer to the time the monitor responds.
-3 days- Violation 21 days- Non Compliance 2 Complaint volume is counted and is not considered a performance measure.
-Current systems do not capture this data.
-According to DCA collection of this data will begin after the implementation of BreEZe.
+3 days- Violation 21 days- Non 2 Committee nt volume is counted and is not considered a performance me Compliance